googlefonts/googlefonts.github.io/gf-guide/metadata.md

 ### Sample text

 This key overrides the sample texts provided in the languages texprotos (that you can find in the [Lang](https://github.com/googlefonts/lang/tree/main/Lib/gflanguages/data/languages) repository).
+Therefore the properties of this keys are the same as the one in a lang textproto.

-If sample text is given within a sample text group (e.g. poster, specimen), all fields within that group must be provided.
+If sample text is given within a sample text group (e.g. poster, specimen, masthead), all fields within that group must be provided.

 - `masthead_full` is a 4 glyphs string (e.g. AaBb) used in a single-script masthead.
 It is used in specimen masthead component.
-- `masthead_partial` is a 2 glyphs string (e.g. AaBb) that contributes in building a multi-script masthead.
+- `masthead_partial` is a 2 glyphs string (e.g. Aa) that contributes in building a multi-script masthead.
 It is used in specimen masthead component.
 - `styles` is a phrase that has 40-60 chars.
 Used in presenting the font in different styles in specimen styles component.
 - `tester` is a phrase that has 60-90 chars.
 It is used in presenting the font in GF catalog specimen type tester component.